olitheolix/azrael/README.rst

 Azrael
 ======

-Create interactive virtual worlds governed by real world physics.
+A game engine for scientists, engineers, and enthusiasts.

 Azrael is a proof-of-concept project where every object is subject to the laws of physics and can be controlled via the network.

-Once connected to an object you can send commands to its constituent parts, for instance its engines to accelerate a space ship in certain direction, or a car, or a submarine.
+Once connected to an object you can send commands to its constituent parts, for instance its engines to accelerate a space-ship/car/submarine whatever.
 Whether you want to control these parts manually, or use a program that employs the latest and greatest machine learning to automate it is up to you.

-Furthermore, you can ask the object for what it "sees" in its neighbourhood.
-Pass this information on to your favourite graphics engine and you can visualise the world.
+You can also query the environments and pass this information on to your favourite graphics engine to visualise it for you.

-Unlike in traditiona game engines, the graphics engine, physics engine, and object control (AI) are independent components.
-Most likely they will not even run on the same machine.
+Unlike traditional game engines, the graphics engine, physics engine, and object control (AI) are independent and will most likely not even run on the same machine.

-The network API also ensures that Azrael is language Agnostic.
-Albeit written in Python, the binary protocol is JSON based and provides interfaces for Websockets (JavaScript/browsers) and ZeroMQ (anything but JavaScript).
+The API is language Agnostic.
+Albeit written in Python, the data exchange is JSON based and the transport layer is either a Websocket (JavaScript/browsers) or a ZeroMQ socket (pretty much everything but JavaScript).

 For a high level overview including demo videos, please visit the `project page <https://olitheolix.com/azrael/>`_.